-Governmental Fund Type
+Governmental Fund Types

-♦ Debt Service Fund - This fund is used to account for and report financial resources that are restricted, committed, or assigned to expenditure for principal and interest and the accumulation of resources for principal and interest payments maturing in future years.
+- ♦ Debt Service Fund This fund is used to account for and report financial resources that are restricted, committed, or assigned to expenditure for principal and interest and the accumulation of resources for principal and interest payments maturing in future years. - ◆ Capital Projects Fund This fund is used to account for and report financial resources that are restricted, committed, or assigned to expenditure for capital outlay, including the acquisition or construction of capital facilities and other capital assets.
+Also included in this fund are Alabama Department of Education appropriations which are restricted to their use.

-The Board reports the following fiduciary fund types:
+The Board reports the following fiduciary fund type:

-Fiduciary Fund Types
+Fiduciary Fund Type